mahkassem/express-mongo-ts/README.md

 ## Environment variables

+Create or rename the `.env.example` file to `.env` and fill in the values.

 | Variable | Description |
 | --- | --- |
 | APP_ENV | Environment to run the app in: default is `dev` |